martinrybak/SQLClient/README.md

 ###CocoaPods

-CocoaPods is the preferred way to install this library.
+<a href="http://cocoapods.org/?q=sqlclient">CocoaPods</a> is the preferred way to install this library.

 1. Open a Terminal window.
 Update RubyGems by entering: `sudo gem update --system`.
 Enter your password when prompted.
 2. Install Cocoapods by entering `sudo gem install cocoapods`.